-- In Word 2007 or later - from the ClaimMaster Ribbon, click on the Proofreading Tools menu, then select Check for Inconsistent Acronyms:
+- In Word 2007 or later - from the ClaimMaster Ribbon, click on the Individual Tools menu, then select Check for Inconsistent Acronyms:

-- In Word 2003 or earlier - from the ClaimMaster toolbar, click on the Proofreading Utilities menu, then select Check for Inconsistent Acronyms:
+- In Word 2003 or earlier - from the ClaimMaster toolbar, click on the Individual Proofreading Tools menu, then select Check for Inconsistent Acronyms: